JuliaData/DataFramesMeta.jl/docs/src/index.md

 df = DataFrame(a = [1, 2], b = [3, 4])
 ```

-* Control flow.
-In all versions of Julia, expressions of the form
+* Control flow. `@byrow` allows for operations of the form `if ... else`
-  `if...else`, `a ? b : c` cannot be broadcasted.
-In versions below
+  and `a ? b : c` to be applied by row.
+These expressions cannot be
-  1.7-dev, expressions of the form `a && b` and `a || b` cannot be
+  broadcasted in Base Julia. `@byrow` also allows for expressions of
-  broadcasted.
-Consequently, the `@.` macro will fail when encountering such
+  the form `a && b` and `a || b` to be applied by row, something that
-  control flow while `@byrow` will not.
+  is not possible in Julia versions below 1.7.

   ```
   julia> @with df @byrow begin
              if :a == 1